Situational & Scenario-Based Interview Questions & Answers

 What interviewers look for in your answer:

 Furthermore, they are interested in whether or not you understand who your clients are, what their needs are, and how the products or services of your organization meet that specific need.
-In your approach to solving an issue with a client, creativity, and thinking out of the box to suggest a solution is valued by employers.
+They want to know more about your approach to solving an issue with a client.
+Creativity, and thinking outside the box to suggest a solution is valued by employers.
 Your goal is to demonstrate that you have a plan and that you can handle customer complaints effectively.

 Note: Even though situational questions are hypothetical in nature, you can always refer to example situations from your work experience in which you have used your critical thinking skills to come to solve an issue.
 Including results you got based on your critical-thinking skills gives your answer more weight.
 Sharing a personal experience will help you convince the interviewer, especially when it comes to customer service complaints.